jocsanex5/sEcurityjX5/README.md

 #### "Why remember so many passwords?
 Just one is enough ..."

-#### All data is encrypted using an encryption system developed in php and managed with MYSQL
+#### all data when sent is encrypted using an encryption system developed in PHP managed with MYSQL

 # Link